Dec. 15, 1995: Gatti vs Patterson

-At this point, the champion had to know he was behind and needed something dramatic to shift the momentum.
+At this point, the champion had to know he was behind, that he needed something dramatic to shift the momentum.
 Most at ringside had Gatti ahead by five or six points and it appeared Patterson’s title was slipping away.
 But at the start of round nine it was the challenger who came out aggressively, throwing 93 punches and having his strongest round of the fight since the early going.
 But even though Patterson was now hopelessly behind on points, he took the fight to Gatti in the tenth as an already entertaining match became a thrilling action battle.
-In the final 30 seconds of the round, the crowd came to its feet as the fighters traded toe-to-toe.
+In the final thirty seconds of the round, the crowd came to its feet as the fighters traded toe-to-toe.

 Gatti listened to his corner and got back up on his toes in round 11, using the ring and pumping his jab, until the champion buckled his legs with a right hand near the end of the frame.
 Briefly, Arturo appeared in trouble, but he regrouped and landed a big right of his own before working the jab again.

-Now it was official: Patterson needed a knockout to win and his corner told him so, but Gatti, even after 11 hard-fought rounds, still had plenty of bounce in his young legs.
+Now it was official: Patterson needed a knockout to win and his corner told him so, but Gatti, even after eleven hard-fought rounds, still had plenty of bounce in his young legs.
 Halfway through the final round, Patterson hurt the challenger with a desperate right hand and attacked, looking for a miracle and having his best round of the entire fight.
-But Gatti showed the heart and courage he would come to be known for as he battled back and survived the champion’s final charge.
+But Gatti showed the heart and courage that would become his trademark as he dug in and turned back the champion’s final charge.